 - Seeking medical treatment right away.
 Always seek out medical attention immediately after a car accident.
 Auto accidents are highly strenuous on the body and delaying care is one of the biggest mistakes accident victims make.
 The faster you see a physician, the more credible your injury claims will be later on.
 The longer you wait, however, the easier it is for insurance claims adjusters to justify a smaller settlement or state that your injuries were not serious in the first place.

 - See a credible physician.
 While you have the right to select your physician, do so with caution.
 You should select a reputable doctor that can ensure your claim is taken seriously.
 That includes the right documentation for your injuries, and referring you to specialists as needed.

 - Document all of your medical care.
 While you will have medical records, perform your own due diligence and document medical care and treatments you receive.
 Create a paper trail and keep your own copies of those records – including ER visits, MRIs, medical charts, etc.

 - Do not delay in speaking to an attorney.
 You will want to speak with an attorney as quickly as possible following your accident.
 Speak with a lawyer that understands car accident claims and can help you preserve evidence.
 The sooner you speak to an attorney, the fresher your evidence will be and the easier it will be for your attorney to prove your claims.

 Contact De Castroverde Law Group Regarding Your Case

-If you have been seriously injured or involved in an accident, seek medical care and then contact the attorneys at De Castroverde Law Group as soon as possible.
+If you have been seriously injured or involved in an accident, seek medical care and then contact the car accident attorneys at De Castroverde Law Group as soon as possible.
 Our attorneys are here to answer your questions and help you receive the compensation you deserve for your injuries.
 Get started by contacting us online or by calling 702-222-9999 now.